jdbs9514/Array-cardio-2/README.md

 If you need to find if any element satisfies the provided testing function, use **some()**.
 If you need to find all elements that satisfy the provided testing function, use **filter()**.

+Parameters

+- callbackFn:
+A function to execute for each element in the array.
+It should return a truthy value to indicate a matching element has been found, and a falsy value otherwise.
+The function is called with the following arguments:

+- element:
+The current element being processed in the array.

+- index:
+The index of the current element being processed in the array.

+- array:
+The array find() was called upon.

+- thisArg (Optional):
+A value to use as this when executing callbackFn.
+See iterative methods.

 ## Array.prototype.findIndex()
 The **findIndex()** method of Array instances returns the index of the first element in an array that satisfies the provided testing function.
 If no elements satisfy the testing function, -1 is returned.